-In this thought-provoking, yet unorthodox article, I explore how a rubber duck and a hypnotist's pendulum share cognitive commonalities - it’s an answer that lies deep within the intricacies of the human brain.
+In this fun and thought-provoking article, I explore how a rubber duck and a hypnotist’s pendulum share cognitive commonalities – it’s an answer that lies deep within the intricacies of the human brain.

 I also explain how my Rapid Transformational Therapy™(RTT™) and Hypnotherapy service can help people transform their mental state by encouraging them to externalise, examine, and reframe their internal thought processes and find solutions to their problems to facilitate positive change.

 By expressing thoughts out loud, programmers externalise their internal cognitive processes, shifting to a more holistic viewpoint.
 Often, the solution becomes clear during the explanation itself, without the rubber duck having to quack a single word.

 The Hypnotic Experience

 Despite popular misconceptions, hypnosis doesn’t involve the hypnotist or in my case, the hypnotherapist, taking control of the subject’s mind but rather facilitating a deep state of self-reflection and suggestibility.
 In essence, it is a method of communicating with the subconscious mind, enabling the subject to discover insights or address specific concerns that might have been hidden from their conscious awareness.

 1. Externalisation of Thought: Both rubberducking and hypnosis facilitate the externalisation of internal thoughts.
 While programmers speak to an inanimate object to elucidate their code, hypnotised individuals externalise their subconscious thoughts via a guided dialogue.
 In both scenarios, they often uncover insights that they weren’t consciously aware of at the outset.